AI Code Review Benchmarks (2026)

 Benchmarks often treat all misses equally, but engineering teams do not.
 Missing a low-severity style issue is very different from missing a critical correctness or security bug.

-Benchmarks are often biased toward their authors.
-To reduce this risk, we evaluated Propel using an externally authored benchmark suite created by another company.
-Propel did not influence repository selection, pull request selection, or labeling, and executed the evaluation only for its own results.
-The benchmark design, annotations, and data for other tested tools were produced externally.
+Propel was evaluated using an externally authored benchmark suite created by another company.
+Propel did not influence repository selection, pull request selection, labeling, or the externally produced results for other tools.

-Propel was evaluated using its base configuration with no repository-specific tuning, custom rules, or historical learning.
+Propel was tested without repository-specific tuning, custom rules, or historical learning.

 Scoring